Experiential Learning Depot

 • Several slides to add learning outcomes for the session.

 If you're curious about what a personal learning plan might look, take a look at my personal learning plan template.
-If you like the idea of a ready-made PLP to distribute to students asap, mine is available.
+If you like the idea of a ready-made PLP to distribute to students asap, mine is available and editable for you customize as you wish.
 Click the red link!

 Your students may or may not be familiar with personal learning plans.
 Either way, take the time to go through personal learning plans with them.
 I include in my intro: